-Some states, such as California, have sweeping landlord tenant laws that add very specific regulations for leases.
+Some states, such as California, have sweeping landlord tenant rental lease laws that add very specific regulations for leases.
 Other states have very general rules with one or more specific regulations.
 See the list below for examples of individual state requirements.

 Michigan landlords, for instance, must take an inventory of the contents of rental units and must give the tenant two copies of that list before the tenant moves in.
 The idea is that tenants can note the condition of any landlord possessions in the unit.
 After the tenant moves out, the landlord must go through the rental and write down any damages on his own inventory list.

-There can be as much difference in states' landlord tenant laws as there are differences in states' landmarks, geography and culture.
+There can be as much difference in states’ landlord tenant rental lease laws as there are differences in states’ landmarks, geography and culture.
 It makes sense when you think about it.
 In Florida, where cases of mosquito-borne illness drew the greatest attention recently, landlords must, by law, check and replace punctured window screens every year.

 And, each year, lawmakers add new rules or change existing rules.
 These rules may take effect Jan.
 1 of a new year or later in a year.
 Michigan lawmakers enacted a change in 2016 that starts April 1, 2017: Landlords can forbid the cultivation or smoking of marijuana for medical use as long as that prohibition is written into the lease.